 Field-hunting tip

-Look in alkaline igneous rocks country — that is the host setting where griceite typically forms.
+Look in alkaline igneous rocks country, the host setting where griceite typically forms.
 If you start seeing sodalite, villiaumite, natrolite in float, you are in the right ground.
 Field specimens usually show a cubic crystals, granular habit, so train your eye for that shape before scanning the outcrop.